Territorial peace theory: Criticism

 while a rebuttal argues that this applies to non-neighbor states, while the statistics still supports the territorial peace theory for states with shared borders.

 Time series analyses show that rivalizing states which are both democratic are less likely to escalate a rivalry to violent conflict.
 The pacifying effect of joint democracy is increasing over time after both states have transitioned to democracy.

 These effects of democracy extend beyond war.
 Democratic dyads are also less likely than non-democratic dyads to threaten, display, or use force against one another.

+The territorial peace theory does not explain the observations by the interactive model of democratic peace, which finds influences in the data from both political similarity and democracy.

 Synthesis of democratic peace and territorial peace theories

 The territorial peace peace theory refers to neighbor countries because they have a shared border that they may fight over.
 Statistical studies support territorial peace rather than democratic peace when studying only country pairs with shared borders.
 Joint democracy does not significantly increase peace between neighbor countries until after they have settled their borders.

 The situation is different for countries with no shared border.
 Borders will rarely be an issue between non-neighbor countries.
 But democracy may improve peaceful relations between countries even if they have no shared border.
 Democratic countries are more likely to engage in peaceful negotiations and less likely to use threats or force against each other because of shared norms and because voters will often replace warmaking politicians.

 This effect of democracy works also for neighbor countries after they have settled their borders.
 Joint democracy for countries that are already at peace with each other decreases the likelihood of new conflicts, and reduces the severity of militarized disputes and crises if they occur.

 Therefore, the democratic peace theory is useful for conflicts between countries with no shared border and for countries that are already at peace with each other, while the territorial peace theory is the most relevant theory for neighbor countries with unstable borders.
 The appearance of joint democracy has no significant pacifying effect in the absence of settled borders.

 Democratic leaders are less likely than autocrats to initiate a violent conflict, but after a military confrontation has started, there is little difference between the actions of democratic and autocratic leaders.
 The peaceful effect of democracy is to some extent offset by the observation that democratic leaders are less likely to retreat in case of military crisis because their popularity will decrease when they lose face.